 Special consumption tax (SCT)

-Some consumer goods are classified as luxury items and an additional tax will be imposed on those products.
-The special consumption tax or also known as the luxury tax applies to certain imported goods, e.g alcoholic beverages, tobacco products, and petroleum products.
+Some consumer goods are classified as luxury items and have an additional tax imposed.
+The special consumption tax, also known as the luxury tax, applies to certain imported goods, e.g alcoholic beverages, tobacco products, and petroleum products.

 Environmental protection tax (EPT)

-EPT is a tax imposed on products that have a harmful effect on the environment.
-According to the Law No. 57/2010/QH12, goods such as plastic bags, gasoline, coal, etc. are subject to the environmental protection tax.
+EPT is a tax imposed on products that harm the environment.
+According to Law No. 57/2010/QH12, goods such as plastic bags, gasoline, coal, etc. are subject to the environmental protection tax.

-Also, note that the tax calculation system is quite complicated and regulations change periodically.
+Also, note that the calculation of tax and duty in Vietnam is quite complicated and regulations change periodically.
 Therefore, it is best to consult with local tax advisors for further information.
-Contact us via [email protected] to discuss particular cases.
+Contact Emerhub to discuss taxes for your business in Vietnam.

 ASEAN Free Trade Area

-As Vietnam is a member of ASEAN Free Trade Area (AFTA), intraregional import taxes for certain products vary between 0-5%.
-This concerns products such as:
+Vietnam is a member of the ASEAN Free Trade Area (AFTA), and numerous other countries within over 15 FTAs intraregional import taxes for certain products vary between 0-5%.
+This includes products such as:

 - Meat and fish